atlassian/react-beautiful-dnd/README.md

 </Draggable>;
 ```

-### Type information
+#### Type information

 ```js
 innerRef: (HTMLElement) => void
 ```

-- `provided.draggableProps (?DraggableProps)`: This is an Object that contains a `data` attribute and an inline style.
+- `provided.draggableProps (DraggableProps)`: This is an Object that contains a `data` attribute and an inline `style`.
 This Object needs to be applied to the same node that you apply `provided.innerRef` to.
 This controls the movement of the draggable when it is dragging and not dragging.
 You are welcome to add your own styles to `DraggableProps > style` – but please do not remove or replace any of the properties.

-### Type information
+#### Type information

 ```js
 // Props that can be spread onto the element directly